2019 NAMI Board of Directors Nominations, Bylaws Amendments and Resolutions

 To ensure compliance with NAMI’s bylaws, 75 percent of the NAMI Board must be “persons who have or have had lived experience with serious mental illness, or parents or other relatives, including civil partners, thereof.”
 Candidates are asked to make a statement to this effect.

 All current members of the NAMI Board consider themselves to be persons who have or have had lived experience with serious mental illness, or parents or other relatives, including civil partners thereof.

-If you have any questions about the nominations, bylaws amendments, resolution and elections processes, please contact us at firstname.lastname@example.org.
+If you have any questions about the nominations or the elections processes, please contact us at firstname.lastname@example.org.